xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

   Windows 8, Windows 10
 - Intel macOS 64-bit: 10.13 or later

+On GNU/Linux, QEMU requires the X11 libraries to be present.
+On Debian derived distribution they are already in the system; on RedHat & Arch derived distributions they must be installed explicitly.

 ## Install

 The full details of installing the **xPack QEMU Arm** on various platforms are presented in the separate
 [Install]({% raw %}{{ site.baseurl }}{% endraw %}/qemu-arm/install/) page.

-### Prerequisites

-On GNU/Linux, QEMU requires the X11 libraries to be present.
-On Debian derived distribution they are already in the system; on RedHat & Arch derived distributions they must be installed explicitly.

 ### Easy install